opengovsg/postmangovsg-guide/campaign-guide/quick-start/sms/configure-your-twilio-account.md

 <figure><img src="../../../.gitbook/assets/Screenshot 2022-10-31 at 5.20.52 PM (1).png" alt=""><figcaption></figcaption></figure>

-We need your `Account SID` and `secret key` for Postman.
+We need your `Account SID` and `secret key` for PostmanSG.
 Please keep these safe.

 <mark style="color:red;">**Remember to save the secret key somewhere, as you will not be able to retrieve it again after moving on to the next step**</mark>**.**